MichaelDuPlessis/dmalloc/dissertation/main.typ

 //
 // conclusion too short take a look at the problem statement again
 //
-// make sure you state why figures in appendix exist
+// make sure you state why figures in appendix exist √
 //
-// just put introduction under chapter heading
+// just put introduction text under chapter heading no need for a seperate heading √
 //
-// call conclusions at the end of chapter summary and it is what we are taking forward
+// rename conclusion at the end of chapter summary instead and it is what we are taking forward √